 for Premedication in the Clinical Trials

-to the study protocols for psoriasis and psoriatic arthritis, if a
+to the protocols for psoriasis and psoriatic arthritis, and axSpA

-premedication for future injections was agreed upon between the
+future injections was agreed upon between the investigator and

 considered appropriate for premedication included but were not